Your Guide to

 - If you experience a change in status, such as a marriage or the birth of a child during the year, you may be eligible to make changes to your benefit elections.
 You will have 60 days from the date of the event to make your change.

-To add a family member to your record, go to Employee Direct Access (EDA) or contact Benefits Administration at 800-262-2363.
+To add a family member to your record, go to Employee Direct Access (EDA) or contact Benefits Administration at 800-262-2363, option 0.

 Enrolling Online is Easy

 Annual Enrollment is your once-a-year opportunity to choose benefits coverage that fits your needs and ensure you are covering eligible dependents.
 If you do not want to make any changes, you don’t have to do anything to continue with your current plan selection.
-However, to participate in a Flexible Spending Account (FSA), you must enroll each year during Annual Enrollment, even if you are currently participating.
+However, to participate in a Flexible Spending Account (FSA), you must make an active selection each year during Annual Enrollment, even if you are currently participating.

 If you do need to enroll this year, here is what you need to do:

 - Go to the Employee Direct Access (EDA) system from the ExxonMobil intranet home page and log in any time from October 18 through November 5, 2021.
 If you don’t have access to EDA, you can obtain enrollment forms by calling 800-262-2363, option 0.
 Enrollment forms must be received by Benefits Administration no later than November 5, 2021.

 - Click on the Employee Self-Service tab at the top of the EDA home page and follow the on-screen instructions.
 Be sure to save your elections throughout the process and submit them when you are finished.

 You must enroll by 6:00 p.m.
 CST, November 5, 2021, to elect, change or cancel your coverage for 2022.